gdmcdonald/once/README.md

 An R package that makes it easy to execute expensive operations only once.

-Wrap an expensive operation so that output is saved to disk.
+Using `once()` you can wrap an expensive operation so that output is saved to disk.
 If the file exists, it won't run again, it will just load the saved version.

 Eg. instead of